Why Do Exercise Needs Vary Between Individuals?

 Beginners may need to start with low-intensity workouts to avoid injury and gradually progress to more challenging exercises.

-This is typically why when you start working out for the first time ever or after a lengthy break, you get more intense and long-lasting muscle soreness.
+This is typically why when you start working out for the first time or after a lengthy break, you get more intense and long-lasting muscle soreness.

 Don’t worry, that’s just your body adapting to your new and amazing habit!